Are you searching for some easy ideas for how to make DIY Easter decorations? You came to the right place!

 Here is everything that you need to know to create your amazing Easter ornaments.
 I will show you what materials to use, take you through the step-by-step instructions and will share some handy tips to make your life easier.

-So, let’s have some fun and create some amazing homemade Easter ornaments.
+So, let’s have some fun and create some amazing and hand sewn homemade Easter ornaments.

 - Good quality felt fabric in white, yellow and orange

 - Embroidery thread in white, yellow and black

 - Hand-sewing needles